 A lawyer may advertise.
 Advertising is subject to Rules 7.1 and 7.3.
+Indiana generally follows the model rule, but includes a more specific definition of the term "advertise".
 The following rules also apply:

 A lawyer may not give anything of value to someone to recommend his services, with the following exceptions: